George F. Baker Professor of Administration

 • The launch of the Harvard Innovation Lab, an initiative to foster team-based and entrepreneurial activities and deepen interactions among Harvard students, faculty, entrepreneurs, and members of the Allston and Greater Boston community.

 Dean Nohria's intellectual interests center on human motivation, leadership, corporate transformation and accountability, and sustainable economic and human performance.
 He is co-author or co-editor of 16 books.
 The most recent, Handbook of Leadership Theory and Practice, is a compendium dedicated to advancing research on leadership based on a colloquium he organized during HBS’s centennial celebrations.
 Dean Nohria is also the author of over 50 journal articles, book chapters, cases, working papers, and notes.
-He sits on the board of directors of Tata Sons, and he has served as an advisor and consultant to several large and small companies in different parts of the world.
+He sits on the board of directors of Tata Sons and Massachusetts General Hospital.
+In addition, he serves as an advisor to the Piramal Group.
 He has been interviewed by ABC, CNN, and NPR, and cited in Business Week, Economist, Financial Times, Fortune, New York Times, and The Wall Street Journal.

 Prior to joining the Harvard Business School faculty in July 1988, Dean Nohria received his Ph.D. in Management from the Sloan School of Management, Massachusetts Institute of Technology, and a B. Tech. in Chemical Engineering from the Indian Institute of Technology, Bombay (which honored him as a Distinguished Alumnus in 2007).
 He was a visiting faculty member at the London Business School in 1996.